cap-js/telemetry/README.md

 }
 ```

-If you are binding your app to SAP Cloud Logging via a [user-provided service instance](https://docs.cloudfoundry.org/devguide/services/user-provided.html), make sure that it has either tag `cloud-logging` or `Cloud Logging`.
+If you are binding your app to SAP Cloud Logging via a [user-provided service instance](https://docs.cloudfoundry.org/devguide/services/user-provided.html), make sure that it has the tag `Cloud Logging`.

 > Tip: To add the required tag to an existing user-provided service, you can use:
 > ```
 > cf update-user-provided-service {service-name} -t "cloud-logging"
 > ```
+> For detailed information about binding resolution in CAP, consult [the relevant documentation](https://cap.cloud.sap/docs/node.js/cds-connect#vcap_services).

 ### `telemetry-to-jaeger`